 2 parts Coriander Oil

 Also, most colas contain phosphoric acid and caffeine.
 For an excellent rundown on the ingredients in Coke, check out Notes on Making Cola.

 We know this produces a cola like flavour, so I’ll use it as a starting point.
 But before the creative process begin, we should define what cola-esque flavour would work better with rum for the uppity cocktail crowd?

 For starters, I think angling towards a more bitter brew would big a useful step.
 Also, making it a bit more potent would make a good non-alcoholic drink.

 Why more potent?
-Well, back when you could get Coca-Cola made from the syrup at a soda fountain, you could get a Strong Coca-Cola which was basically double the Coke syrup in the same size glass.
+Well, back when you could get Coca-Cola made from the syrup at a soda fountain, you could get a Strong Coca-Cola, which was double the Coke syrup in the same size glass.
 Soda Jerks called this “shooting one from the south”.
-If you added chocolate syrup to a Strong Coke it was called a “Western”.
-If a Strong Coke was popular enough to get into the slang of the Soda Jerk then it seems to be an under-tapped market today.
+If you added chocolate syrup to a Strong Coke, it was called a “Western”.
+If a Strong Coke was popular enough to get into the slang of the Soda Jerk, then it seems to be an under-tapped market today.

 As for bitterness, the idea isn’t to make an amaro syrup out of it, but to use the mild bitterness to balance out the sweetness.
 Most rums have a natural sweetness to them and we all know Coca-Cola has sugar as its second ingredient after water.

-This project could lead to some new and interesting things for soda programs, or a waste of time, but you'll never know unless you try.
+This project could lead to some new and exciting things for soda programmes, or a waste of time, but you’ll never know unless you try.
 Once I get a few formulations done, I’ll post the results.